Search

 Challenge

-In 2012, The Squeaky Bean was the first restaurant to receive a perfect FOUR stars from The Denver Post.
+The Squeaky Bean was the first restaurant to receive a perfect FOUR stars from The Denver Post.
 Positive media coverage came effortlessly.
 Critics loved the funky, eclectic decor, and raved about their rising star executive chef Max MacKissock.
-Fast forward to 2014, when Chef MacKissock was long gone, and The Squeaky Bean received a 2-star review from The Denver Post; and then to 2015, when they were barely mentioned by the press at all.
+Fast forward two years, when Chef MacKissock was long gone, and The Squeaky Bean received a 2-star review from The Denver Post; and then a year later, when they were barely mentioned by the press at all.
 They now had a thriving farm where they grew much of their produce, but no one knew about it.
 We were tasked with creating programs and offerings that would put The Squeaky Bean back on the media’s radar.

 Solution